D3ATH5TR0K3/Head-health-prediction-project./README.md

 # Heart Disease Prediction Project
 # Data Source
-The .csv file was provided by United Mentor.
+The .csv file was provided by Unified Mentor.
 This project demonstrates an analysis and prediction model for heart disease using Python.
 It includes data preprocessing, visualization, and machine learning techniques.